fatma-hosni/Day_night_classification_problem/README.md

     path should be : saved_model//my_model

 # requirements.txt
-   ## pip or python installation
+   ## pip/python installation
-          install python modules that used in full problem using command line tool called pip pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org or if you are working in a Virtual Environment created by               virtualenv  or venv.
+          pip is used to facilitate the installation of the required libraries for running the application pip is already installed if you are using Python 2 >=2.7.9 or Python 3 >=3.4 downloaded from python.org or if you are working in a Virtual Environment created by               virtualenv  or venv.
 Just make sure to upgrade pip.
-          Step 1: Check if PIP is Already Installed Type in the following command at the command prompt: pip help
+          Check if PIP is Already Installed by typing "pip help" in the cmd Verify Python Installation by typing "python" in the cmd
-            Step 2: Verify Python Installation
-            To determine whether you have Python installed:
-            -  Open the Command Prompt window.
-            -  When the console window opens, type in: python

-         For Download PIP
+         To install pip if not exist:
             - Before installing PIP, download the get-pip.py file:https://bootstrap.pypa.io/get-pip.py
               Download the file to the desired folder in Windows.
 You can save the file to any location, but remember the path so you can use it later.
             - check version again
-   ##  cd to requirements.txt path and run this command line:
+   ##  install the needed libraries by running the followig command after pip/python installation is done:
       pip install -r requirements.txt

-      if error erase this because you alreaday have the module so remove module name that make error from requirements.txt

-   #  run app.py (server on local host)
+      in case any of the libraries are already installed, remove them first from the list in requirements.txt, because this is going to cause errors while running the previous command you may directly check the list in requirements.txt and install them one by one manually in case the previous command is causing errors regarding the libraries existance/versions

+ # steps to run/test the application
+     1- unzip the saved_model to one part the path sould be saved_model/my_model 1- run app.py in command line (you should connect to server with local host) 2- copy this local host to web page
+     3- choose image from uploads folder (in case you need to test your own image put the image in uploads folder) 4- click on predict image

+ # steps to retrain model from scratch